All Episodes

 I was sowing so many oats.

-But the the point here is that you look at all of the ramifications of this premature sex.
+But the point here is that you look at all of the ramifications of this premature sex.

-I mean, you've STDs are up, illegitimacy is still up, even despite the success of welfare reform.
+Illegitimacy is still up, even despite the success of welfare reform.

-What is more detrimental to the youth, and yet you would think some kid behind the barn smoking a drag for the first time at fifteen is the end all.
+And yet, you would think some kid behind the barn smoking a drag for the first time at 15 is the end-all, is the end of the world as we know it.

-And This is talk about a perverse sense of priorities.
+This is talk about a perverse sense of priorities.

 Oh, I agree.

-I just I think I think it just comes down to just stripping our kids of their innocence.
+I just, I think, I think it just comes down to just stripping our kids of their innocence.

 It's just sad.